yankcrime/yankcrime/README.md

 ### Hi 👋

-I'm Nick, a principal cloud architect working at [EscherCloudAI](https://eschercloud.com) on various things, mostly related to cloud (native) technologies with a particular focus on AI, ML and HPC workloads.
+I'm Nick, I work at [EscherCloudAI](https://eschercloud.com) on various things, mostly related to Cloud Native technologies with a particular focus on AI, ML and HPC workloads.

+I'm also a [CNCF Ambassador](https://www.cncf.io/people/ambassadors/) and an [OpenUK Ambassador](https://openuk.uk/profiles/nick-jones/).

-I have a sporadically updated blog [here](https://dischord.org), and you can find me on Twitter [here](https://twitter.com/yankcrime).
+I have a sporadically updated blog [here](https://dischord.org), and you can find me in the Fediverse [here](https://sausage.social/@nick).